 30 Ways to Practice Self-Care

 Self-care refers to taking care of your own mental and physical health, and it is an extremely important tool to utilize.
-In order to cope with challenges in life, help others, and achieve your goals, you must take care of yourself first.
+Coping with challenges in life, helping others, and achieving your goals is much easier when you are able to take care of yourself first.
 To learn more about self-care, click here.
 Practicing self-care can be as simple as preparing a meal that you love, bathing, or taking a rest to recharge.
 Here are some simple physical, mental and emotional ways to practice self-care:

 Physical Self-Care Techniques